iganabrian/iganabrian/README.md

 <h1 align="center">Hello!
 I'm Brian Igana </h1>

 ---
 Welcome to my GitHub.
 I’m a Data Analist with a background in Political Science & Public Administration.
-I have always been drawm towards technical skills, as such, I picked Data Analysitics to explore raw data and share data stories in visual presentatons to drive change.
+I have always been drawn towards technical skills, as such, I picked Data Analysitics to explore raw data and share data stories in visual presentatons to drive change.
 ---

 ### About Me